 Oregon and Washington have settled on the 2025 salmon fishing season.

 As usual, the season will open August 1.
-This year the chinook fishing will go through September 6.
+This year the Chinook fishing will go through September 6.

-You can keep either fin-clipped or unclipped chinook from August 1-6 and again from August 26 to September 6.
-In between those periods, chinook must be hatchery-marked.
+You can keep either fin-clipped or unclipped Chinook from August 1-6 and again from August 26 to September 6.
+In between those periods, Chinook must be hatchery-marked.

 Coho must always be fin-clipped in this fishery.
 This hatchery silver fishery begins on August 1 but extends through the end of the calendar year, although the best fishing for them is typically in late summer and early fall.